Medal of Honor (1999 video game): Reception

-Medal of Honor received an aggregate score of 92 out of 100 on review aggregator Metacritic, indicating "universal acclaim".
+Medal of Honor received an aggregate score of 92 out of 100 on review aggregator website Metacritic, indicating "universal acclaim".
 IGN gave the game its editor's choice award, with reviewer Doug Perry praising its gameplay, sound, level design, attention to detail.
-GamePro called the game "one of the year's top titles and a must-won game", praising it for featuring "some of the most tense first-person action ever delivered on the Playstation".
+GamePro called the game "one of the year's top titles and a must-own game", praising it for featuring "some of the most tense first-person action ever delivered on the Playstation".
 Jeff Lundrigan of Next Generation called it "the best PlayStation first-person shooter in ages", while PSM stated that the game was "an extraordinary game with no equal on the PlayStation".

 Medal of Honor received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 copies in the United Kingdom.

+Medal of Honor won the award for "Outstanding Achievement in Sound Design" from the Academy of Interactive Arts & Sciences during the 3rd Annual Interactive Achievement Awards.

 Legacy

 IGN ranked Medal of Honor as the 20th-best shooter game of all time, crediting it with popularizing the trend of World War II shooters, as well as creating the highly popular series.
 Several members of the game's team recall that the game was one of the first marriages between game and film, showing that video games could tackle a serious topic like World War II with gravitas.
-In the final issue of the Official UK PlayStation Magazine, the game was chosen as the 8th-best game of all time.
+In the final issue of the Official UK PlayStation Magazine, the game was chosen as the eighth-best game of all time.
 IGN ranked the game #21 on their list of the "Top 25 Games of All Time" for the PlayStation console.
+Time Extension placed the game on their "Best FPS Games" list and said it popularized the World War II FPS genre.

 Medal of Honor is the first in the Medal of Honor series, and was followed by the direct sequel Medal of Honor: Underground.